Xavierleejrui/ip/docs/README.md

 ## Quick Start

 1. Ensure you have Java 17 installed
-2. Download the latest `Keesma.jar` from the [releases page](https://github.com/Xavierleejrui/ip/releases)
+2. Download the latest `ip.jar` from the [releases page](https://github.com/Xavierleejrui/ip/releases)
 3. Run the application using: `java -jar ip.jar`

 ## Features